Mobandon/Paradise/README.md

 ### Dialogs

-#### Talkto
-- `talkto Alice` Show the greetings of the caracter

 #### Greets
 - `greets Let's make some tea.` Set the greetings of the host, which become a character.
 - `greets` Reset the greeting, the host is no longer a character.
+TODO: Make a seperate command

+#### Talkto
+- `talkto Alice` Show the greetings of a visible caracter.

+#### Answer
+- `Answer favorite tea = I really like green tea!` Set an answer for the host.
+Use "=" to separate the question from the awnser.
-TODO: Use a seperate command
+- `Answer favorite tea` If the answer exist, this will delete it.
+TODO: Make a seperate command

+#### Ask
+- `Ask Alice` Show the list of the availables questions for a visible character (with the greeting).
+- `Ask Alice favorite tea` Show the answer for a question. ('Alice: I really like green tea!')

 ## Actions